nulls-network/acala-hackathon-ppt/index_en.md

 ---

-### 1. USDT is being used as currency for floor and OTC trading
+### 1. USDT is being used as currency for floor and OTC trading.
 ### 2. The tx cost is close to 0.
 ### 3. They are widdly used in traditional payment scenarios.
-### 4. A considerable amount of transaction volumes in centralized payment systems are left to be captured
+### 4. A considerable amount of transaction volumes in centralized payment systems are left to be captured.

 <slide :class="size-80" class="bg-black" image="https://webslides.tv/static/images/iphone-hand.png .right-bottom">